 I recently discussed how to use the five common habit triggers to create new (or break old) habits.
-Having good habits is critical to building executive skills, which we need to be successful in our daily lives.
+Good habits are critical to building the self-management skills that we need to be successful in our daily lives.

-But despite our best intentions, sometimes we adopt seemingly good habits that don’t really serve us well.
+Despite our best intentions, we sometimes adopt seemingly good habits that don’t actually serve us well.
 I call these pseudo-productive habits.

 Pseudo-productive habits make us feel like we’re using our time efficiently when we aren’t.
 Unfortunately, a lot of students fall victim to pseudo-productive study habits because of the study techniques they use.

 In this post we’ll look at how to study smarter by quitting five popular but unproductive study techniques.
 But first we need to spend a little time exploring how our brains work, with a short trip back to elementary school.